Learn how to build an emergency spider shelter with what's available around you using this guide, so you can be the ultimate survivor!

 This is the part where you'll be using the debris you've collected around you to cover the shelter.
 The cover will provide insulation for your shelter.

 You can also have it waterproofed.
-You can use dried leaves with twigs and sticks for this.
+You can use dried leaves, twigs, and sticks for this.

 5. Finishing Touches